 The pollution remediation activities of the Central Truckee Meadows Remediation District (CTMRD) are paid for through an annual charge billed directly to residents and businesses within its boundaries.
 Accordingly, the CTMRD's pollution remediation obligation is limited to the net position accumulated by the fund for payment of future remediation related expenditures.
 All of the assets of CTMRD are held for remediation and are offset by a long-term liability for remediation.
-As of June 30, 2013, the remediation liability for net position held in CTMRD was \$8,215,783.
+As of June 30, 2014, the remediation liability for net position held in CTMRD was \$6,953,183.

 A soil remediation project has been identified at a County park.
 Three gasoline underground storage systems were removed from Rancho San Rafael Park in 1997 and petroleum impacted soils were encountered during removal activities.
 Assessment activities have been conducted and soil samples exceeding the action level are present.
-The cost, based on contractor estimates, is \$450,000.
-Remediation expenditures for the current fiscal year totaled \$163,149 leaving a balance to complete of \$59,879.
-The balance of the liability is estimated to be completed in fiscal year 2014.
+The cost, based on contractor revised estimates, increased from \$450,000 to \$523,241.
+Remediation expenditures for the current fiscal year totaled \$73,120.
+The project is expected to be completed in calendar year 2015 with an estimated budget of \$60,000 for fiscal year 2015.